Skip to Content

 Best Larch Hikes in Banff National Park

-If you are looking for one of the best locations in Alberta to see larch trees, Lake Louise is a great option.
+If you are looking for one of the best hikes to see larch trees in Alberta, Lake Louise area is a great option.
 There are several stands of golden larches on the mountains surrounding Lake Louise, giving hikers many options to choose from.

 Larch Valley Hike